-If you have defined a graph schema, you can load data into the graph store.
+Once you have defined a graph schema, you can load data into the graph store.
 The data loading process varies based on where the data files are located relative to the TigerGraph server.

-The first two steps are only applicable if you are loading data using a connector.
-If you are loading from files that exist locally on a TigerGraph server, you do not need to create a connector, create a loading job to load from the files directly.
+If you are loading from files that exist locally on a TigerGraph server, create and run a loading job in GSQL to load the files.